shawdm/darrenshaw_org/cv.md

 ## Education
-Computer Science BSc hons (1st class), University of Portsmouth, sponsored by IBM.
+Computer Science BSc (Hons), 1st class, University of Portsmouth, sponsored by IBM.

 ## Also...